 Weeee!
 Well, ziplining sure is fun.
 And it’s made even more fun when you have the incredible mountains around Whistler whizzing passed you and streams, verdant fields, and canopy trees just below your toes.

-Ziplines with a quick zoom over some trees aren’t my thing, I need more and this one provided it.
+Ziplines with a quick zoom over some trees aren’t my thing, I need more and this tour provided it.

 There were five thrilling zip lines and all provided some really nice views of the surroundings.
 Not just a blur of green below me.
 If you’re looking for a really fun and adventurous day trip from Vancouver, this is one of those Whistler tours with breathtaking views, and you should definitely do it!

 3. Sea to Sky Gondola